I built Alora

 I started where my day started: the thing in front of me, the next task, the pile of stuff rattling around in my head.
 I built up from there.
 And somewhere in the middle of it I realized I wasn't building a daily planner.
 I was building a life planner, and it ran the opposite way from how I'd built it.
 It doesn't start with today.
 It starts with a vision of the life you want, comes down through the blueprint for how to build it, and only then gets to the one small thing to do today that moves you toward it.

 And it worked.
 Not for two days or a couple of weeks, like everything before it.
 The first thing I noticed was that I was calmer.
 My head wasn't as noisy, and that allowed me to find the clarity and continual motivation I needed.
-The stuff I always lost finally had somewhere to land before it disappeared.
+The stuff I always lost finally had a home, so I could always find it...no more disappearing and forgotten tasks.
 I could look at today without losing the bigger thing, and look at the bigger thing without losing today.

 I was proud of it.
 That's the honest reason I showed it to anyone, my wife first, then friends, then people who caught sight of what I was working on.
 They kept asking the one thing I didn't see coming: where can I get it?
 I built it for myself.
 That was the whole point.
 They're the reason I started wondering if it was for anyone else.